Alliums For Life

 Two best friends, John, who were upset with us that we thought it was weird that they always have edible googly eyes on hand.

 Or singing about trees with the audience in New York City.
+I mean, something happens that's different every night on the tour.

-I love meeting John, all the briefcase children who come to the shows.
+I love meeting, John, all the briefcase children who come to the shows.

 Yeah.